-- While the freedom to express yourself is a fundamental human right, any communication that utilizes cruel and derogatory language on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, gender expression, age, disability, genetic information, veteran status, or any other characteristic protected under applicable federal or state law will not be tolerated. - Treat your instructor and classmates with respect in any communication online or face-to-face, even when their opinion differs from your own. - Ask for and use the correct name and pronouns for your instructor and classmates. - Speak from personal experiences.
+- While the freedom to express yourself is a fundamental human right, any communication that utilizes cruel and derogatory language on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, gender expression, age, disability, genetic information, veteran status, or any other characteristic protected under applicable federal or state law will not be tolerated. - Treat your instructor and classmates with respect in any communication online or face-to-face, even when their opinion differs from your own. - Speak from personal experiences.
 Use "I" statements to share thoughts and feelings.
 Try not to speak on behalf of groups or other individual's experiences. - Use your critical thinking skills to challenge other people's ideas, instead of attacking individuals. - Avoid using all caps while communicating digitally.
 This may be interpreted as "YELLING!" - Be cautious when using humor or sarcasm in emails or discussion posts as tone can be difficult to interpret digitally. - Avoid using "text-talk" unless explicitly permitted by your instructor. - Proofread and fact-check your sources. - Keep in mind that online posts can be permanent, so think first before you type.